 Woody Biomass for Energy

-Logging and burning trees to generate electricity results in massive amounts of climate-changing carbon dioxide emissions, loss of of forests vital for carbon drawdown and sinking, devastated ecosystems, and displaced or dead wildlife.
-It also has a big impact on public health, especially among underserved and overburdened communities as pellet factories are placed in 'opportunity zones.'
+Biomass has a big impact on public health, especially among underserved and overburdened communities as pellet factories are placed in 'opportunity zones.'
 In addition, forests located around low and middle income communities' often are the first to be destroyed, limiting access to shade, moisture, clean water, clean air, clean soils, recreation options, and exacerbating the cumulative impact of climate change on our most vulnerable communities.
-Our forests have also been kept artificially young for centuries through intensive logging.
-Today, there is particularly high untapped potential for forests to accumulate more carbon over time if we simply allow them to continue to grow.

 *Sources and additional information are embedded.